tomsquest/tomsquest.github.io/_posts/2014-09-03-learning-to-touch-type.md

 It was easy to start, I was very passionate about the subject, but it was hard to achieve my goal.

-I targeted 60 WPM (words per minutes) for the end of November.
-I had two months to practice, which should be largely sufficient to find 20 hours of free-time (which is mostly prioritizing).
+I targeted 60 WPM (words per minute) for the end of November.
+I had two months to practice, which should be largely enough to find 20 hours of free-time (which is mostly prioritizing).

-In October and November 2013, I track my sessions using a Seinfeld calendar (also named "Don't break the chain").
-It is a simple calendar where you circle days of practice and the circles make a chain that you should not break.
+In October and November 2013, I tracked my sessions using a Seinfeld calendar (also named "Don't break the chain").
+It is a simple calendar where you circle days of practice, and the circles make a chain that you should not break.
 It is a good visual motivator.

-Amphetype gave my speed in WPM and my error rate by session and the calendar was stuck to the wall (hard to miss it).
+Amphetype gave my speed in WPM and my error rate by session, and the calendar was stuck to the wall (hard to miss it).

 Here is my seinfeld calendar: